How to Manage Risk in Your Financial Investments: A Practical Guide

 • Past performance is not indicative of future results.

-• Risk and potential return are often correlated.
+• Risk and potential return are almost always correlated.

-By understanding and implementing these risk management strategies, you can increase your chances of achieving your financial goals while minimizing potential losses.
+By understanding and implementing these risk management strategies — diversification, disciplined allocation, honest self-assessment, and emotional control — you significantly increase your chances of reaching your financial goals while minimizing avoidable losses.